-There is no arguing, Cebu is home to some of the finest beaches in the Philippines – and when it is summer time – it is a go-to destination to beat the summer heat!
+There is no arguing, Cebu is home to some of the finest and most awesome beaches in the Philippines.
+Needless to say, it is a go-to destination to beat the summer heat!
 Check out 10 of the best and affordable beaches in Cebu.
 All of these are outside Cebu city.

 The quiet, clean and secluded Paradise beach (or now known as Sandira beach).
 It’s a long strip of white, mostly powdery sand with a shallow, azure waters.
 Entrance fee is P50 for adults and P25 for kids.
 The private beach operates from 9AM to 5PM and does not offer cottages and food or drinks to keep it from becoming too commercial and touristy.